-The Emergency Site Management Team consists of the Incident Commander/Unified Command, On-Scene Commanders representing the responding agencies involved in the Emergency, and the On-Scene Media Spokesperson.
+Consists of the Incident Commander/Unified Command, On-Scene Commanders representing the responding agencies involved in the Emergency, and the On-Scene Media Spokesperson

-• Emergency Social Services
+Emergency Social Services

-Emergency Social Services (ESS) is a planned emergency response designed to provide those basic services considered essential for the immediate and continuing well-being of persons affected by an emergency.
+A planned emergency response designed to provide those basic services considered essential for the immediate and continuing well-being of persons affected by an emergency.
 Six emergency social services are considered essential: emergency food, lodging, clothing, registration and inquiry, personal services, and reception centres.
-In York Region, Community and Health Services department is responsible for coordinating these services, in collaboration with community agencies, local municipalities and Regional departments.
+In York Region, the Community and Health Services Department is responsible for coordinating these services, in collaboration with community agencies, local municipalities, and Regional departments

-• Fire Service
+Fire Service

-The Fire Department of the local municipality or a combined Fire Department of one or more area municipalities.
+The Fire Department of the local municipality or a combined Fire Department of one or more area municipalities